tysonpond/twitch-recommendations/README.md

 ## To do
 - Improve organization & reproducibility
    - Merge the many, small data files (in .gitignore) and upload to Github
-   - Need to make `requirements.txt`.
-I've made changes to `Implicit` and `LightFM` packages which need to be handled.
 - Finish app & deploy to the web
    - Turn debug mode off
+- Rerun notebooks start to finish
 - ...